pranjanWorks/Masking/readme.txt

-Open the terminal project directory and type the below command to activate the virtual environment.
+Open the terminal in the project directory and type the following command to activate the virtual environment.

 ```